-The ACD has a strategy for determining when and how voting rights attached to ownership of the Scheme Property are to be exercised for the benefit of the Company.
+The ACD has a strategy for determining when and how voting rights attached to ownership of the Scheme Property are to be exercised for the benefit of each Subfund.
 A summary of this strategy is available from the ACD on request or on the ACD's website at www.valu-trac.com.
-Voting records and further details of the actions taken on the basis of this strategy in relation to the Company are available free of charge from the ACD on request.
+Voting records and further details of the actions taken on the basis of this strategy in relation to each Sub-fund are available free of charge from the ACD on request.